pwin/owlready2/README.rst

   - Consider inverse property in get_properties()
   - Fix parsing bug in reasoning with HermiT and infer_property_values = True
   - Namespace prefix support in RDFlib binding
+  - Fix dupplicates values when a relation involving a property with inverse is asserted in both directions
+  - Better workaround in case of metaclass conflict

 Links
 -----